 The Diversity Catalysts:

-- Provide rapid and effective input to Chief Officer for Scientific Workforce Diversity (COSWD) Office at early stages of diversity, equity, inclusion, and accessibility (DEIA) strategy development
+- Provide rapid and effective input to the Chief Officer for Scientific Workforce Diversity (COSWD) Office at early stages of diversity, equity, inclusion, and accessibility (DEIA) strategy development

 - Implement and evaluate evidence-based DEIA strategies through pilot and expanded initiatives, within or across ICs